OctopusDeploy/People/Systems-Engineering.md

 - I am learning how to design and implement infrastructure as code.
 - I am learning about virtualization, containerization, and serverless technologies.
 - I am learning about continuous integration, and continuous delivery.
-- I collaborate with my colleagues to write detailed, and clear documentation.
+- I am learning how to write clear, and structured documentation.

 ### I am learning to troubleshoot an issue to discover the root cause

 - I understand the concept of filtering out irrelevant data when looking at logs to find what is most important.
 - I am learning to communicate professionally, including how to keep stake holders engaged at all times.
-- I am learning the importance of, and how to write, a clear and concise post-mortem of an incident.
+- I am learning the importance of, and how to write a clear, and consise incident post-mortem.

 ## Systems Engineer